QuokkaPix

 FAQ

-Can WebP keep transparency like PNG?
+Can WebP replace PNG?

 Practical QA notes